QUaServer/QUaServer/README.md

   <img src="./res/img/06_users_03.jpg">
 </p>

-The reason is that communications are **not yet encrypted**, therefore the usermame and passwork will be sent in **plain text**.
+The reason is that communications are **not yet encrypted**, therefore the usermame and password will be sent in **plain text**.
 So any application that monitors the network (such as [Wireshark](https://www.wireshark.org/)) can read such messages and read the login credentials.

 For the moment ignore the warning by clicking `Ignore` to connect to the server.
 In the *Encryption* section it is detailed how to encrypt communications such that the login credentials are protected from [eavesdropping](https://en.wikipedia.org/wiki/Eavesdropping) applications.